 - Operators receiving phone calls via 111, 105, FM&T processing online forms and station staff receiving over-the-counter reports and requests, enter the information directly into the National Intelligence Application (NIA).
-This is often completed with the assistance of either CRIS or OnDuty Office. - At the scene, frontline staff should use OnDuty to record information relating to the event for a NIA occurrence. - Police have moved away from the use of paper-based offence reports.
+This is often completed with the assistance of either CRIS or OnDuty Office. - At the scene, depending on the incident frontline staff either use OnDuty (TCR, IONS, Notings) or make notes in their notebooks.
+Frontline staff use the 'Winscribe' application to dictate the information relating to the offence.
+Typists/File Management Support Officers then transcribe the information into NIA.
+While they may refer to any notes, frontline staff do not need to complete an offence report when using Winscribe. - Police have moved away from the use of paper-based offence reports.
 Therefore, it is not recommended that paper-based offence reports are used to capture information.
 If they are used (against policy), once this information is entered into NIA the offence report can be destroyed (see below).